Parallel computing: Relevant laws

-Amdahl's law only applies to cases where the problem size is fixed.
-In practice, as more computing resources become available, they tend to get used on larger problems (larger datasets), and the time spent in the parallelizable part often grows much faster than the inherently serial work.
-In this case, Gustafson's law gives a less pessimistic and more realistic assessment of parallel performance:

-Both Amdahl's law and Gustafson's law assume that the running time of the serial part of the program is independent of the number of processors.
-Amdahl's law assumes that the entire problem is of fixed size so that the total amount of work to be done in parallel is also independent of the number of processors, whereas Gustafson's law assumes that the total amount of work to be done in parallel varies linearly with the number of processors.
+The maximum potential speedup of an overall system can be calculated by Amdahl's law.
+Amdahl's Law indicates that optimal performance improvement is achieved by balancing enhancements to both parallelizable and non-parallelizable components of a task.
+Furthermore, it reveals that increasing the number of processors yields diminishing returns, with negligible speedup gains beyond a certain point.

+Amdahl's Law has limitations, including assumptions of fixed workload, neglecting inter-process communication and synchronization overheads, primarily focusing on computational aspect and ignoring extrinsic factors such as data persistence, I/O operations, and memory access overheads.

+Gustafson's law and Universal Scalability Law give a more realistic assessment of the parallel performance.

 Dependencies

 Understanding data dependencies is fundamental in implementing parallel algorithms.
 No program can run more quickly than the longest chain of dependent calculations (known as the critical path), since calculations that depend upon prior calculations in the chain must be executed in order.
 However, most algorithms do not consist of just a long chain of dependent calculations; there are usually opportunities to execute independent calculations in parallel.